HangYu8123/AIRL_with_progress/README.md

-this repo is in progress
-the AIRL algo is built based on https://github.com/toshikwa/gail-airl-ppo.pytorch
+this repo is in progress and built based on https://github.com/toshikwa/gail-airl-ppo.pytorch

 ### Tranfer raw expert demo to buffer